W1llN/CapstoneProject-2024-S2-41/experiment/README.txt

 4. Run visualisation scripts
 	4.1. roc_tests.py will generate an ROC-AUR plot for all services.
 	4.2. hist_tests.py will produce histograms for each service's readings.
+	4.3. tpr_fpr_tests.py will produce charts of fpr and trp (like ROC curve), but parametrised by decision threshold.